Skip to main content

 Project: Ship Channel Bridge Rehabilitation

+The Cherry Street Ship Channel Bridge, designed by Joseph B. Strauss, uses the early 20th-century “bascule” bridge design that helped transform movable bridge engineering.
+The bridge was constructed in 1930 by the Dominion Bridge Company for the Toronto Harbour Commissioners.
 In March 2022, the Toronto Port Authority in partnership with the City of Toronto began a major rehabilitation program to modernize the ageing Ship Channel Lift Bridge, a vital piece of infrastructure supporting Toronto’s supply chain.

 If you have questions about this project, contact communications@torontoportauthority.com.